The Golden Root: Summary

-Parmetella soon finds the house of the ogresses and convinces them to swear on her husband's name, Truone-e-lampe ("Thunder-and-Lightning"), not to harm her by using the gifts and instructions of the fairy.
-Later, their ogress mother appears before Parmetella forces her to swear on her son's name not to harm her.
-The ogress complies.
+After seven years walking in her iron shoes, she reaches a large with a balcony, the seven ogresses on it, just as the fairy predicted.
+Following the fairy's instructions, Parmetella gives them the honey-smeared spindle and figs, and waits until they swear on Truone-e-lampe's name not to harm her.
+After they make the promise, Parmetella appears to them.
+The ogresses mock and scold her, since they blame Parmetella for their brother Truone-e-lampe living as a blackamoor in a cave for 14 years, away from them.
+Despite the initial friction, the seven ogresses advise Parmetella to hide before their ogress mother arrives, and, when her guard is down, to catch her by surprise by clutching her breasts and make her swear on her son's name, Truone-e-lampe, not to harm her.

-The ogress mother orders Parmetella, as a first task, to separate twelve sacks of grains that have been mixed into a single heap.
+Following the ogress daughter's advice, Parmetella grabs her ogress mother-in-law from behind and makes her promise on her son's name not to harm her.
+After being released, the ogress mother, furious, claims she will make her pay when the right opportunity appears.
+The ogress mother then orders Parmetella, as a first task, to separate twelve sacks of grains that have been mixed into a single heap.
 Her husband, Truone-e-lampe, appears again before her and summons an army of ants to use to separate the grains, helping her in the process.
 As a second task, the ogress demands that she fills a dozen mattresses with feathers, which she also accomplishes with her husband's advice: she spreads the mattresses on the ground and shouts that the king of the birds is dead, and all the birds appear to give her some of their feathers.